 (508) 824-3393 | email@example.com

-Spring Rain Farm is a family-owned operation, producing cranberries, strawberries, beef, hay, and firewood.
-PYO strawberries available late May to late June, cranberries from late September through the winter (come see harvest mid September through mid October!), with beef, firewood, and hay available year round.
+Spring Rain Farm is a family-owned operation, producing cranberries, beef, hay, and firewood.
+Cranberries from late September through winter (come see harvest mid September through mid October!), with beef, firewood, and hay available year round.
 Their son and daughter-in-law have also started an orchard and piggery business (Old Earth Orchards) on the farm, and now manage the PYO strawberries.